GaloisInc/LinearArbitrary-SeaHorn/README.md

     (Our result: Among the total 25 benchmarks LinearArbitrary successfully verified 25.)

+- Reviewers are recommended to access to `test_logs` directory to find the details of our experimental result.

 The above arguments to `run.py` refer to directories.
 All .c files under the given directories are verified.
 The result of whether a verification task is successful is displayed in the command-lines window.
 Additionally, invariants learned to prove a program or a counterexample